 Research Fellowship Recipient

-A unique physician-matching system that goes beyond surface-level criteria, recognized by San Jose State’s Research Fellowship Program and awarded multiple grants
+A physician-matching system that goes beyond surface-level criteria, recognized by San Jose State’s Research Fellowship Program and awarded multiple grants.

 Implicit biases prevent people from finding gynecologists who prioritize their individual needs